A Brief History

 These colorful Parrots once roamed from the East Coast of the US through the Mid-West, and were 1 of only 2 Parrot species in the United States.
 (The other, the Thick-Billed Parrot is now confined to Mexico and no longer is found in the US.)
 Of course, the pretty feathers spelled doom for these beautiful birds, as did habitat destruction, and the last known member of the species died in 1918 in the Cincinnati Zoo, though the species was not declared extinct until 1939.
 Trivia: The last known Carolina Parakeet shared a cage with the last known Passenger Pigeon!
 Note: The Carolina Parakeet ate cockleburs which imparted a poisonous quality to its meat, and cats that ate these birds were known to die.

 8. Labrador Duck.

-The male of this duck was a spectacular black and white color pattern, and the species is the first known North American species of bird to be driven extinct after the “Columbian Exchange,” the time period since the coming of Europeans to North America.
-As this duck of the Northeast US and Eastern Canada was said to taste bad, rather than over hunting, the culprit in its extinction by 1878 is believed to be the overharvesting of its eggs.
-Hunting for its feathers, and loss of shellfish beds upon which it fed may have also contributed to its demise.
+The male of this duck sported a spectacular black and white color pattern, and the species is the first known North American species of bird to be driven extinct after the “Columbian Exchange,” the time period since the coming of Europeans to North America.
+As this duck of the Northeast US and Eastern Canada was said to taste bad, rather than over hunting, the culprit in its extinction by 1878 is believed to be the over-harvesting of its eggs.
+Hunting for its feathers and loss of shellfish beds upon which it fed may have also contributed to its demise.